SORMaker/Advanced-Algebra/docs/Chapter6/Direct Sum of Subspaces.md

 > 2. Zero intersection.
 > 3. Additive dimensions.

-> Now, there is a question: If we are given only one subspace $U$ of linear space $V$, can we always find another subspace $W$, such that $V = U \bigoplus V$.
+> Now, there is a question: If we are given only one subspace $U$ of linear space $V$, can we always find another subspace $W$, such that $V = U \bigoplus W$.
 >
-> Theorem 10 tells us that the answer is yes.
+> Theorem 10 states that the answer is indeed yes.

 ## Th.10